 An eclectic approach to the creative experience, the course allows and encourages the student to try a variety of literary genres in order to understand, from a writer's perspective, the interrelationships of verse, prose, fiction, and drama.
-Students may also attempt some adaptations - from their own work or the work of another.
+Students may also attempt some adaptations-from their own work or the work of another.
 Offered at least once every three years.
-(This course does not satisfy a student's Core Lit. requirement.)
+(This course does not satisfy a student's Core-Lit. requirement.
+It does, however, satisfy a student's Core-Fine Arts requirement.)